Stolemi/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
-Personal project to practice data analysis using SQL (MySQL) and visualization of results through Tableau.
+Personal project to practice data analysis using SQL (MySQL) and visualization through Tableau.

 Skills used:
   1. SQL: <br />